← Fish Encyclopedia

 Bitterling

-Bitterling is a small freshwater fish reaching 10 cm in length and 50 g in weight.
+• Species Overview: The bitterling is a small freshwater fish reaching up to 10 cm in length and 50 g in weight.

-Holds in small groups near shallow areas with sandy or silty bottom where mussel colonies exist.
+• Habitat Preferences: Inhabits shallow areas with a sandy or silty bottom where freshwater mussel colonies thrive, gathering in small groups.

-Primarily of interest in speed-fishing competitions.
-For targeted bitterling fishing, locate areas with colonies of swan mussels and painter's mussels.
+• Targeted Approach: While mostly a byproduct of speed-fishing competitions, targeted bitterling fishing requires locating dense colonies of swan mussels and painter's mussels.